Fkmanny/wazuh-SIEM-deployment-with-ubuntu-server-docker/README.md

 ### Technical Challenges
 - **Certificate Management**: Ensuring secure certificate generation and distribution
 - **Docker Networking**: Configuring Docker containers for proper network communication
-- **Agent Compatibility**: Handling differences between Ubuntu and Windows agent setups
+- **Agent Compatibility**: Handling differences between Ubuntu and Windows agent setups, I initially had issues with the Windows agent not connecting to the manager due to the IP address being different
+- **Agent Configuration**: I tried using a machine with low resources to run the agents, but it was not able to handle the load and the agents would not connect to the manager

 ### Implementation Considerations
 - **Scalability**: Planning deployment for multiple agents and endpoints